paraguayrussianblue/Fun-parser/README.md

 https://github.com/paraguayrussianblue/fun-lexer/blob/main/README.md

+Program Structure:

-Program Structure A program is a sequence of (mutually recursive) function and type declarations.
+A program is a sequence of (mutually recursive) function and type declarations.
 The program structure is given by the following Backus–Naur form (BNF).

 prog ::= decl ... decl